zpatten/ztk/README.md

 - **ZTK::Config**

-  Use Ruby based configuration files with easy.
+  Use Ruby based configuration files with ease.
 Inspired by Chef's mixlib-config.
 Read more at the [ZTK::Config](http://zpatten.github.io/ztk/ZTK/Config.html) documentation.

 - **ZTK::DSL**